diannedejesus/update_contacts/readme.md

 - [completed]Have a button to add credentials that leads to a form page.
     - [completed]Pretty sure the app will only use one set of credentials so we wont need the form unless the user wants to replace their credetials or modify.
 - [completed] Credentials: add or remove access to your contacts credentials.
+-[completed]Verify if the receipt page works with cases that have two names divided by the slash symbol -[Completed]Implement password obscurity -[completed]Change the comparison on the compare page, in the data has been verified then compare the historic with the verified data but only if no unverified submits exist

 ## Issues
 - EWS Restriction filter not working